reedessick/video-game-camp/README.md

 sudo apt-get install python-pygame
 ```
 This will discover and install the version of pygame consistent with your default Python interpreter.
 Mine happens to be Python2.7; yours is likely to be Python3.7 or higher.

+## Contact

+You can contact Reed with questions at `reed.essick@gmail.com`.
+Please feel free to build upon this simple camp with your friends and family!